-Data centers are a crucial component of modern IT infrastructures.
-Whether companies maintain their own facilities, colocate with a third-party data center, or use a public cloud provider for their data needs, virtually every business relies upon data centers to provide the foundation of today’s increasingly interconnected global economy.
+Data centers are a crucial component of modern IT infrastructure.
+Whether companies build their own facilities, colocate with a third-party data center, or use a public cloud provider for their data needs, virtually every business relies upon data centers to provide the foundation of today’s increasingly interconnected global economy.
 And with more and more data being generated and consumed each year, data centers aren’t going anywhere soon.

-The security benefits to data center consolidation are twofold.
+The security benefits to a data center consolidation strategy are twofold.
 On the one hand, reducing the number of data centers also reduces the number of access points in a network.
 Considering that a sizable percentage of service outages can be traced back to human error, having fewer places where critical systems are exposed to regular human contact reduces the risk of an outage.
 With fewer data centers spread across a large area, there’s also less chance of natural disasters causing damage to local facility.

 Speed and adaptability are increasingly the most important qualities of any successful business.
 With data and applications scattered across facilities with outdated infrastructure, many organizations face significant productivity hurdles and have a hard time reacting quickly to capitalize on opportunities.
 The greater control that comes from data center consolidation makes it easier to make quick decisions and implement solutions.

-Consolidating into a multi-tenant environment also offers tremendous flexibility in terms of connectivity and service provider options.
+A data center consolidation strategy involving a multi-tenant environment also offers tremendous flexibility in terms of connectivity and service provider options.
 These centralized marketplaces help to drive down costs, allowing companies to choose the best vendors and providers for their specific needs.
 With so many options and access to customers readily available, making quick changes is easier than ever before.
 With an effective data consolidation strategy, companies are no longer forced to make decisions based on the limitations of their own infrastructure, allowing them to instead do what’s best for their future success.